-Once we have all the necessary documents back, and any initial conditions of grant have been met, we will pay the first instalment of your grant.
+Once we have all the necessary documents back, we will pay the first instalment of your grant.
 If there are any discrepancies/queries within these documents, this will delay your payment, so please read the accompanying information we provide, thoroughly.
-Grants will be paid in instalments on receipt of updates on the progress of your project, and the number and size of these will depend on the size and duration of the grant.
+Grants will be paid in instalments, and the number and size of these will depend on the size and duration of the grant.
 A small proportion of the total amount awarded will be retained pending a satisfactory End of Grant report.

 If you receive a grant, you will need to keep good records of how the funds were spent and how many people you helped and how.
-We will ask you to report on this later.
+As part of the Terms and Conditions of funding we will ask you to update us on the progress of the project, this will include detailing how the funding has been spent.